Simple Pruning Technique Improves Tomato Harvest

 How to prune early season tomatoes

-• Make it easy to support plants using Tomato Ladders and other supports.
+• Makes it easy to support plants using tomato ladders and other supports

 suckers on tomato plants Suckers are the shoots that form where side branches meet stems.